 This bill amends South Dakota law to increase the number of off-sale licenses that can be issued in municipalities and counties with a population of one thousand or less from two to three.
 Specifically, it modifies Section 35-4-10 to allow for a maximum of three off-sale licenses under the relevant subdivisions for these smaller populations.
-The bill also clarifies that for populations exceeding one thousand, one additional license may be issued for every additional fifteen hundred residents or fraction thereof, while ensuring that the total number of licenses cannot fall below what was allowable as of July 1, 1981.
+The bill also clarifies that for populations exceeding one thousand, one additional license may be issued for every additional fifteen hundred residents or fraction thereof, while ensuring that the total number of licenses does not fall below the number that was allowable as of July 1, 1981.

 House Commerce and Energy Engrossed, 01/29/2025: 35-4-10, 35-4-11.1